United States District Judge for the District of New Jersey

 Exhibits: Judge Vazquez normally sends all exhibits admitted into evidence into the jury room except for firearms, narcotics, currency, and the like.
 If jurors wish to view such exhibits during deliberations, they are permitted to do so in open court.

-Use of Evidence that is Electronically Stored and Presented: If counsel intends to present evidence that is electronically stored, counsel must notify the Courtroom Deputy at least three weeks prior to trial.
-Counsel must inform the Courtroom Deputy by letter as to any equipment requested from the Court, any equipment counsel will provide (and set up, if necessary), and a list of all electronic devices that counsel intends on bringing into the courthouse.
+Use of Evidence that is Electronically Stored and Presented: If counsel intends to present evidence that is electronically stored, counsel must notify the Deputy Clerk at least three weeks prior to trial.
+Counsel must inform the Deputy Clerk by letter as to any equipment requested from the Court, any equipment counsel will provide (and set up, if necessary), and a list of all electronic devices that counsel intends on bringing into the courthouse.

 Conference with Jurors: Judge Vazquez meets privately with the jury after discharge to answer questions and receive suggestions regarding jury service.